tony-albanese/nonnas-kitchen/README.md

 ![post with comments](screenshots/blogpost/post_with_comments.png)

 If the user has written the post, a menu is shown with two icons.
 The trash icon is for deleting a post.
 When the user clicks on this icon, a modal popup appears asking the user to confirm their wish to delete the post.
 If they click on the edit icon, they are taken to a page with a form pre-populated with the post data.
 The user can change one or several of the fields.
-When they hit Save, the database is updated through the api and the user is redireced back to the post detail page.
+When they hit Save, the database is updated through the api and the user is redirected back to the post detail page.
 If they hit cancel, they are also taken back to the post detail page.

 > Post edit/delete icons
 ![edit delete icons](screenshots/blogpost/edit_delete_icons.png)